Do you have an educational product to sell?

 - B2G educational sales – how to sell to government

 According to UNESCO, government expenditure on education is about 4.5% of worldwide GDP, and this does not include the private education sector.
 With such public expenditures, it is understandable that an industry will grow serving this sector with different types of products and services.

 The worldwide industry of educational products is exceptionally large and not very consolidated.
-There exists a plethora of different products that either have an instructional (didactic) purpose or are there just to support education.
-I like to separate these products into the below categories.
+There exists a plethora of different products that either have an instructional (didactic) purpose or just generic products that just happen to be bought by education providers.

 1.1 Instructional content